-A minimum of 24 months, with major coursework lasting about 21 months, regardless of previous college credits, or minimum 16 months (if Advanced Standing program is available) at Amarillo College if previously certified by the A.R.R.T. with all or nearly all general education requirements previously completed A student can take as long as three years to complete the program (if circumstances such as lengthy illness, pregnancy, etc. occur).
+A minimum of 24 months, with major coursework lasting about 21 months, regardless of previous college credits.
+A student can take as long as three years to complete the program (if circumstances such as lengthy illness, pregnancy, etc. occur).
 However, extending the program is not advisable, and the Program Director must be consulted before deciding to extend the program beyond 21 months, as any extensions may not be logistically feasible.
 Students may not attend the program "part-time".

-Can I go to school part-time?
+• Can I go to school part-time?

 In short, no. It is the nature of health-care educational programs that the integration of academic classes with extensive clinical experiences is vital to effective education.
-As a result, students are generally expected to complete the program within the time-frame outlined--24 month full-length (21 months once accepted into the program), or 16 month Advanced Standing, with the student involved in school activities (class, clinic, labs) averaging up to 30 hours/week, not including studying.
+As a result, students are generally expected to complete the program within the time-frame outlined--24 month full-length (21 months once radiation therapy major classes begin), with the student involved in school activities (class, clinic, labs) averaging up to 30 hours/week, not including study time.

-Can I work and go to Radiation Therapy school at the same time? ۲
+• Can I work and go to Radiation Therapy school at the same time?

 Yes, but work hours must be scheduled around your clinicals and your study requirements.
-Academic courses are online and are more accessible at hours that are more flexible, but clinical hours are set and are inflexible.
+Academic courses are online and offer more more flexibility, but clinical hours are set and are inflexible, and clinics are only open Mondays-Fridays typically 8-5, so evening/weekend clinicals are not typically available.
 The therapy program is often the equivalent of a full-time job and it is best if only part-time work is attempted.
-While academic classes are online (and most classwork can be done at the student's convenience), there will be some group and class activities that must be completed during scheduled weekday business hours.
-Additionally, clinical sites for radiation therapy typically ONLY operate during normal weekday business hours.
-Some general education courses are offered at night as well as during the day and there are opportunities to take all required general education courses online.
-Some labs may be held in the evenings as well (once/week during the first three semesters of the program).
-There will probably not be many times available for work during regular weekday work times (M-F 8-5)
+While academic classes are online (and most classwork can be done at the student's convenience), there will be some group and class activities that will require students to meet in a virtual environment with fellow students (though this can be scheduled at the convenience of the students in each small group).

-I can't find my old immunization records, but I had Chicken Pox as a kid, what do I do?
+• I can't find my old immunization records, but I had Chicken Pox as a kid, what do I do?